 - Poor feeding in infants.

 Depending on the cause, symptoms may appear within one to three days after infection and can range from mild to severe.
-Symptoms usually last one or two days, but occasionally may persist for up to ten days.
+Symptoms usually last a few days, but occasionally may persist for up to ten days.

 - Extreme thirst